TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 ### Glynlamin residence

-> This clean polished marble building looks like grown than carved.
-The
+> This building, to the east of the square, is clean polished marble
-> walls gently curve and there's barely a crack between the stones.
-A
+> which looks more grown than.
+The walls gently curve and there's barely
-> small garden has overgrown.
+> a crack between the stones.
+A small garden has overgrown.

 #### Roleplaying Lady Alymir Glynlamin

-The leader of the Aymeluma, Lady Alymir Glynlamin (NG female elf noble), does not place herself above the rest of the elves in the village.
+The leader of the Aymeluma, **Lady Alymir Glynlamin** (NG elf noble woman), does not place herself above the rest of the elves in the village.
 She has lead the village for 100 years and over that time she has come to believe in their tradition of support through community.

 However, Lady Glynlamin is at odds with the Council of Elders and doesn't trust them as much as she wants to.
 She knows they hide a secret